|Para la version en espanol, por favor haga clic aqui -

 Email address: firstname.lastname@example.org

 If you would like to file a discrimination complaint against Access and/or its contractors, the complaint must be filed within 180 days.
 Please follow the procedures listed below in Access Services Discrimination Complaint Procedure.

 1. Any person who believes that he or she, individually, as a member of any specific class, or in connection with any disadvantaged business enterprise, has been subjected to discrimination prohibited by Title VI of the Civil Rights Act of 1964, the American with Disabilities Act of 1990, Section 504 of the Vocational Rehabilitation Act of 1973 and the Civil Rights Restoration Act of 1987, as amended, may file a complaint with Access Services.
 A complaint may also be filed by a representative on behalf of such a person.
 All complaints will be referred to the Customer Relations ADA Coordinator for review and action.

 2. In order to have the complaint considered under this procedure, the complainant must file the complaint no later than 180 days after:

 a) The date of the alleged act of discrimination; or

 b) Where there has been a continuing course of conduct, the date on which that conduct was discontinued.

 In either case, Access Services may extend the time for filing or waive the time limit in the interest of justice, as long Access Services specifies in writing the reason for so doing.

 3. Complaints shall be in writing and shall be signed by the complainant and/or the complainant’s representative.
 Complaints shall set forth as fully as possible the facts and circumstances surrounding the alleged discrimination.
-In the event that a person makes a verbal complaint of discrimination to an officer or employee of Access Services, the person shall be interviewed by the Human Resources Manager.
+In the event that a person makes a verbal complaint of discrimination to an officer or employee of Access Services, the person shall be interviewed by the Customer Relations ADA Coordinator.
 If necessary, the Human Resources Manager will assist the person in reducing the complaint to writing and submit the written version of the complaint to the person for signature.
 The complaint shall then be handled according to Access Services’ investigative procedures.